How Long Do Talking Stages Last Before Dating? The Honest Answer

 According to dating coach Matthew Hussey, if someone is genuinely interested, they will want to meet within 2 weeks of matching online.
 Talking for months without meeting usually leads nowhere.

-What Are the Signs the Talking Stage Is Going Well?
+7 Signs Your Talking Stage Is Actually Going Somewhere

 How do you know if your talking stage is healthy and heading toward a real relationship?
 Here are the clear signs.